 - wen (n.)

 - Old English wenn "a wen, tumor, wart," from Proto-Germanic *wanja- "a swelling" (cognates: Middle Low German wene, Dutch wen, dialectal German Wenne), from PIE *wen- (2) "to beat, wound" (see wound (n.)).

 - masc. proper name, from Medieval Latin Venceslaus (modern Czech Vaclav), from Old Czech Veceslavŭ, literally "having greater glory," from Slavic *vetye- "greater" + *-slavu "fame, glory," from PIE *klou-, from root *kle- "to hear" (see listen).

 - wench (n.)

 - late 13c., wenche "girl, young woman," especially if unmarried, also "female infant," shortened from wenchel "child," also in Middle English "girl, maiden," from Old English wencel, probably related to wancol "unsteady, fickle, weak," from Proto-Germanic *wankila- (cognates: Old Norse vakr "child, weak person," Old High German wanchal "fickle"), from PIE *weng- "to bend, curve" (see wink (v.)).

 The wenche is nat dead, but slepith.
 [Wyclif, Matthew ix.24, c.
 1380]

 In Middle English occasionally with disparaging suggestion, and secondary sense of "concubine, strumpet" is attested by mid-14c.
-Also "serving-maid, bondwoman, young woman of a humble class" (late 14c.).
-It retained this in the 19c.
+Also "serving-maid, bondwoman, young woman of a humble class" (late 14c.), a sense retained in the 19c.
 U.S. South in reference to slave women of any age.
 In Shakespeare's day a female flax-worker could be a flax-wench, flax-wife, or flax-woman.